| TREATY:

 A treaty is a very inappropriate social instrument to be relied upon as a means of uniting two disparate groupings.

-it is incongruous and self-contradictory to expect an agreement in the form of a treaty
+it is self-contradictory and absurd to expect an agreement in the form of a treaty

 citizenship constitution.